bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 Often, we want to enter a single component without having to enter a `0` for the other components.
 For example, to enter just "2 minutes", we would have to enter `DR{0,0,2,0}`, and for "12 hours", we would need to enter `DR{0,12,0,0}`.
-The RPN83P has an alternative "short modifier" entry format, using the `ALPHA :` character.
+The RPN83P has an alternative shorthand entry format, using the `ALPHA :` character.
 The following suffixes are recognized by the input system:

 - `ss:S` - shorthand for `DR{0,0,0,ss}`, i.e. "ss seconds"
 - `mm:M` - shorthand for `DR{0,0,mm,0}`, i.e. "mm minutes"